Kevin-Bronsdijk/AzureAD-Reporting-Api/README.md

 * [Samples](#samples)

 ## Introduction
-Simple and light way solution of accessing active directory reporting information in .NET projects.
-Currently only **auditEvents** has been implemented and will implement the other missing reports and filters as soon as I required this functionality.
+Simple and light way solution for accessing active directory reporting information in .NET projects.
+Currently only implemented report **auditEvents** but will implement the missing reports and filters as soon as I required this functionality.
+This also includes the release of a Nuget Package.

 ### Requirements